 The first blow came with the collapse in oil prices that began in summer 2014, which shrank the cost advantage for US-based olefin producers and improved the economics of operators in Asia and Europe.

-Although US ethylene producers still enjoy lower costs than their international peers, lower oil prices do improve the competition’s resilience and give candidates for closure a new lease on life, making it more difficult for American companies to take market share.
+Although US ethylene producers still enjoy lower costs than their international peers, lower oil prices improve the competition’s resilience and give plants that could be candidates for closure a new lease on life.
+This dynamic makes it more difficult for American companies to take market share.

 More worrisome, the impending wave of incremental petrochemical capacity on the Gulf Coast—projects approved in 2011 and 2012, when the price spread between oil and NGL remained at historically wide levels—will come onstream and ramp up over the next few years.